 2. Write Entertaining and Educational Content

-Your content should be multi-channel, but if you’re going to focus on just one to get you started, it should be a blog.
+Your content marketing strategy should be multichannel but if you’re going to focus on just one to get you started, it should be a blog.

 Your blog is not a place for simply spouting constant promotional copy.
 You’re trying to draw in potential customers that could find value in your product, so you need to write posts that answer to the specific pain points of your ideal buyer persona.